 - Constituency-based elections voters in each local area (constituency) elect an individual candidate to represent them in Parliament.
 The person who wins the majority of votes in each constituency becomes an MP.
 The party with the majority of MPs forms government.
 In this kind of elections system, the individual MP holds the seat, not the political party he or she belongs to. - Proportional representation elections voters in a large area vote for political parties.
 The political party chooses the people who will become its MPs.
-Each party is allocated a number of seats proportional to how many votes it got in the election. - Before 1994, South Africa made use of constituency-based elections, but since then national and provincial elections have used proportional representation and party lists.
-Local government elections use a mixture of proportional representation and constituency-based elections.
+Each party is allocated a number of seats proportional to how many votes it got in the election.

+Before 1994, South Africa made use of constituency-based elections, but since then national and provincial elections have used proportional representation and party lists.